marco262/my_wiki/data/monster/elementals.md

 | has_actions = Replace with double @ to hide
 | actions = **Multiattack.** The elemental makes two touch attacks.

-**Touch.** //Melee Weapon Attack:// +6 to hit, reach 5 ft., one target. //Hit:// 10 (2d6 + 3) fire damage.
+**Touch.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 10 (2d6 + 3) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire , the target takes 5 (1d10) fire damage at the start of each of its turns.
 | has_legendary_actions = @@
 | legendary_actions =
 | has_reactions = @@